m-saeid/SLNet/README.md

-# SLNet: A Superlight Network for Point Cloud Learning with Nonparametric Adaptive Point Embedding
+# SuperLightweight Network for 3D Point Clouds

-A PyTorch implementation of SLNet, a superlight network for point cloud classification and segmentation based on the paper **“SLNet: A Super‑Lightweight and Geometry‑Adaptive Network\\for 3D Point Cloud Classification and Segmentation”**.
-SLNet uses a novel **Nonparametric Adaptive Point Embedding (NAPE)** module which embeds raw 3D coordinates using a parameter-free fusion of Gaussian and cosine responses with adaptive bandwidth and  blending, combined with a minimal **Geometric Modulation Unit (GMU)** which applies lightweight per-channel affine transforms for scale-aware feature modulation, a **parameter-free normalization block** enables expansion of feature dimensionality without added parameters, and **shared lightweight residual MLPs** refine features with minimal overhead to achieve competitive accuracy with only 0.14M/0.54M parameters and without relying on attention, graph convolutions, or deep residual stacks.
+A lightweight PyTorch framework for point cloud classification and segmentation.
+This implementation includes nonparametric adaptive point embedding, lightweight geometric modulation, parameter-free normalization, and compact residual MLP refinement.
+The goal is to achieve strong accuracy with extremely low parameter count, minimal computational overhead, and no reliance on attention mechanisms, graph convolutions, or heavy residual stacks.

 ---